obsidianmd/obsidian-developer-docs/en/Plugins/User interface/Commands.md

 > [!note]
 > The Mod key is a special modifier key that becomes Ctrl on Windows and Linux, and Cmd on macOS.

+For letter keys, use uppercase values for `key`, such as `A` instead of `a`.
+Lowercase letter values can cause hot keys to fail when the user uses a non-Latin keyboard layout.